MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/About.md

 ### [about_PSSnapins](about_PSSnapins.md)

-Describes  Windows PowerShell┬« snap-ins and shows how to use and manage them.
+Describes PowerShell snap-ins and shows how to use and manage them.

 ### [about_Quoting_Rules](about_Quoting_Rules.md)